COVID-19 pandemic in Australia: Human biosecurity emergency declaration

-On 18 March 2020 a human biosecurity emergency was declared in Australia owing to the risks to human health posed by the COVID-19 pandemic, after a National Security Committee meeting the previous day.
+On 18 March 2020, a human biosecurity emergency was declared in Australia owing to the risks to human health posed by the COVID-19 pandemic, after a National Security Committee meeting the previous day.
 The Biosecurity Act 2015 specifies that the Governor-General may declare such an emergency exists if the Health Minister (currently Greg Hunt) is satisfied that "a listed human disease is posing a severe and immediate threat, or is causing harm, to human health on a nationally significant scale".
 This gives the minister sweeping powers, including imposing restrictions or preventing the movement of people and goods between specified places, and evacuations.
 The Biosecurity (Human Biosecurity Emergency) (Human Coronavirus with Pandemic Potential) Declaration 2020 was declared by the Governor-General, David Hurley, under Section 475 of the Act.
 The Biosecurity (Human Biosecurity Emergency) (Human Coronavirus with Pandemic Potential) (Emergency Requirements) Determination 2020, made by the Health Minister on the same day, forbids international cruise ships from entering Australian ports.
 This ban remains in place until 17 December 2021 at the earliest.

 A social distancing rule of 4 m2 per person in any enclosed space was agreed by National Cabinet on 20 March, to be implemented through State and Territory laws.
 On 22 March 2020, the State governments of New South Wales and Victoria imposed a mandatory closure of non-essential services, while the Governments of Western Australia and South Australia imposed border closures.

-On 22 March Morrison announced a closure of places of social gathering, including registered and licensed clubs, licensed premises in hotels and bars, entertainment venues, including but not restricted to cinemas, casinos and nightclubs and places of worship.
-Cafes and restaurants could remain open, but were limited to only takeaway food.
-Similarly, enclosed spaces for funerals and things of that nature will have to follow the strict four-square-metre rule.
+On 22 March, Morrison announced a closure of places of social gathering, including registered and licensed clubs, licensed premises in hotels and bars, entertainment venues, including but not restricted to cinemas, casinos and nightclubs and places of worship.
+Cafes and restaurants could remain open but were limited to takeaway food.
+Similarly, enclosed spaces for funerals and things of that nature would have to follow the strict four-square-metre rule.
 These measures (labelled stage 1 in anticipation of possible future measures) were effective immediately at midday, 23 March.
 Morrison stated that he would like schools to remain open, but parents could keep children at home if they wished to.